-Cellular Component: caveola; cell soma; cytosol; endosome; integral to membrane; integral to plasma membrane; intracellular membrane-bound organelle; membrane; nucleus; plasma membrane; receptor complex; synapse
+Cellular Component: caveola; cell soma; cytosol; endosome; external side of plasma membrane; integral to plasma membrane; intracellular; intracellular membrane-bound organelle; membrane; nucleus; plasma membrane; receptor complex; synapse

 Molecular Function: 3-phosphoinositide-dependent protein kinase binding; ATP binding; GTP binding; insulin binding; insulin receptor activity; insulin receptor substrate binding; insulin-like growth factor I binding; insulin-like growth factor II binding; insulin-like growth factor receptor binding; lipoic acid binding; phosphoinositide 3-kinase binding; protein binding; protein complex binding; protein domain specific binding; protein kinase activity; protein kinase binding; protein phosphatase binding; protein-tyrosine kinase activity; PTB domain binding; receptor signaling protein tyrosine kinase activity